Skip to main content

 Module participants taking the module on a for-credit basis should also select one of the following three assessment options:

-1. A short (annotated) bibliography highlighting key engagement with relevant literature(s) AND A case study or vignette of a digital pedagogy that you have implemented in your practice.
-This case study/vignette should typically be targeted to academic staff, students, or staff holding roles supporting teaching and learning. (c.
-2500 words in total inclusive of annotated bibliography).
+The annotated bibliography should highlight key engagement with relevant literature(s); the case study/vignette should present and discuss a digital pedagogy that you have implemented in your practice.
+This should typically be targeted to academic staff, students, or staff holding roles supporting teaching and learning (c.
+2500 words in total).

 Teaching Staff

-Dr Caitriona Ni Shé & Dr Pauline Rooney
+Dr Ana Schalk, Dr Caitriona Ni Shé & Kevin O'Connor